ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/5-instance-groups/_index.md

 in your browser.

-In the **INSTANCE GROUPS** overview all instance groups are listed with details of the group itself like number of instances in the group, running jobs and finished jobs.
+In the **Instance groups** overview all instance groups are listed with details of the group itself like number of instances in the group, running jobs and finished jobs.
 Like you’ve seen before the current capacity of the instance groups is shown in a live view, thus providing a quick insight if there are capacity problems.

 ### Via the API